International Women's Day events: How to show solidarity

 -- Crowds will gather for "A Day Without a Woman" march" at 12 p.m. at a corner of Central Park while others will head over to Trump Tower in protest of the President's policies.

--- Not to be left out, women in the nation's capital will have "Resist Trump" protest as well, starting at 11 a.m.
+-- Not to be left out, women in the nation's capital will have a "Resist Trump" protest as well, starting at 11 a.m.

 -- House minority leader Nancy Pelosi and other Democrats will honor the importance of women at 12:30 p.m. in DC.
 Another rally will call for an end to workplace violence and harassment, and to promote pay equality.